ManavPonnekanti/website/content/about/_index.md

 This blog is built with [Hugo](https://gohugo.io/), a static site generator written in Go.
 Previous versions used [Jekyll](https://jekyllrb.com) and [Eleventy](https://11ty.dev).
 It is hosted for free on [Netlify](https://netlify.com).
 The source code is available [here](https://github.com/mnvpn/website), feel free to use or adapt as you see fit.
 Posts are written in the Markdown notes app [Bear](https://bear.app).

 A goal of this site is to be as fast, legible, and widely supported as possible.
-This means semantic HTML, no JavaScript, no web fonts, and minimal CSS.
+This means semantic HTML, no JavaScript, and minimal CSS.
 It also uses an [instant.page](https://instant.page) script to improve load-times.
 Thank you for visiting!